 What Is Agent Behavior Cloning?

-Agent behavior cloning is an agent-training method where a model learns to imitate expert trajectories instead of exploring from scratch.
+Agent behavior cloning is an agent training method where a model learns to imitate expert trajectories instead of exploring from scratch.
 In production LLM-agent systems, the training set is usually a versioned collection of states, tool calls, messages, and expert actions from human operators or a stronger model.
 The clone learns the next action for each state, then ships only if regression evals show task-completion, trajectory, and tool-use parity.
+In May 2026 the most common pattern is cloning GPT-5.1 or Claude Opus 4.7 down to Sonnet 4.6 or Haiku-class small models, saving 60-80% on inference.
 Its main risk is distribution shift outside the demonstrated states.

 Why agent behavior cloning matters in production LLM and agent systems

 Unlike RLHF, behavior cloning does not learn from a reward model; it copies the expert policy, so bad demonstrations turn directly into production behavior.
 Cloning a stronger generalist into a smaller specialist is one of the few reliable ways to cut inference cost without rewriting the agent.
-A gpt-4o-class generalist runs the production agent for two months; the team extracts 100K successful trajectories from FutureAGI traces, trains a gpt-4o-mini clone on them, and ships the clone behind the same Agent Command Center route.
-Cost drops 70-80% on the cloned cohort, latency drops, and quality stays within tolerance — if the eval pipeline catches the cases where it doesn’t.
+A Claude Opus 4.7 generalist runs the production agent for two months; the team extracts 100K successful trajectories from FutureAGI traces, trains a Sonnet 4.6 clone on them, and ships the clone behind the same Agent Command Center route.
+Cost drops 70-80% on the cloned cohort, latency drops, and quality stays within tolerance. if the eval pipeline catches the cases where it doesn’t.

 How FutureAGI handles agent behavior cloning